ceford/j4xdemos-plg-onoffbydate/README.md

 ### Documentation

-A tutorial explantion of what this plugin does and how it works is in preparation.
-Meanwhile, read the code of the Cli class.
+A tutorial explantion of what this plugin does and how it works is availablae at https://docs.joomla.org/J4_CLI_example_-_Onoffbydate.
+Also, read the code of the Cli class.

 ## Author